Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

 - #### setTaskList(taskListObj)
     - Changes the taskList state and rerenders the page to display the user's updated/changed list of tasks.
     - Arguments:
-        - taskListObj: the new state of taskList
+        - taskListObj: the new state of taskList.
     - Return none

 - #### setPageView(pageNum)
     - Changes the pageView state and rerenders the current page to be the TaskPage, InventoryPage, CalendarPage, or PetProfPage depending on the argument.
     - Arguments:
         - pageNum: the new state of pageView.
-Range: [0-3]
+Range: [0-3].
     - Return none

 - #### setInventory(inventoryList)
     - [click here](#setinventoryinventorylist)